 Maybe those cars aren’t from people who played the game wrong.

 Maybe they all played it right, but couldn’t handle his response to their question.

 It’s been three days since I picked up the Hitchhiker.
 I can still smell the wet loam in my car, and his muddy footprints in the floorboard of the backseat are still there.

-As I write this, I look up from my monitor and look at the photo of my Abigail, taken two weeks before she died.
+As I write this, I look up from my laptop to the photo of my Abigail, taken two weeks before she died.
 She’s beautiful, smiling and happy.